Financial Crimes

 FC3's Knowledge Hub is an online, access-restricted collaboration space that serves professionals at all levels of government who deal with money laundering and other financial crimes, particularly those in investigative or enforcement roles.
 The portal connects members to key resources and raises awareness of anti-money laundering efforts across Canada.
 It also provides practical information to help investigators, prosecutors, and other professionals in their work.

-Existing User Access
+Existing User Access Request access

-Spin Cycle
+FC3 Spin Cycle 2025

 Report Suspected Financial Crimes